If you’re passionate about education and leadership, making a difference and shaping young minds, you may be fit for the school principal career path.

 Master's programs in education leadership or education administration equip future school leaders with the skills needed to manage staff, formulate budgets, establish school objectives and build community relationships.
 To be eligible for these programs, candidates usually need a bachelor’s degree in education, counseling or a related field.

-In this master's program, you will engage in a curriculum that adheres to national standards established by the Professional Standards for Educational Leadership (PSEL).
+In this online master's in education administration, you will engage in a curriculum that adheres to national standards established by the Professional Standards for Educational Leadership (PSEL).
 This degree is designed to prepare you for K-12 principal licensure.
 Additionally, you will have the opportunity to immerse yourself in a real-world administrative internship, acquiring valuable field-based experience in school administration.

 You'll learn how to: